turbot/steampipe-plugin-jira/docs/tables/jira_issue_worklog.md

   issue_id;
 ```

-### List the most recent worklogs in last 5 days of issues
+### Show the latest worklogs for issues from the past 5 days."

 ```sql
 select